Q. What is a worksection?

 Q. How do I upgrade/downgrade from one package to another?

 A. To Upgrade to another package: Fill out and sign another Subscription Order Form for the new package.
 Email or fax this form to NATSPEC, clearly stating that it is an upgrade and not an addition.
 We will work out the pro-rata difference owing and inform you of the amount to be paid/invoiced.
-Online access to the new package can be available once the paperwork is done and a CD will be posted that same day.
+Online access to the new package can be available once the paperwork is done and a USB will be posted that same day.

 To Downgrade to another package: As for Upgrading to another package, except a cancellation letter needs to be signed stating that the material from the previous package will not be used in a new project.
 We will work out the pro-rata difference owing and refund you the amount.